Leaf by Niggle: Of the journey of death

-One religious reading of Leaf by Niggle could lead to the conclusion that the allegory of "Leaf by Niggle" is life, death, purgatory and paradise.
+A religious reading could lead to the conclusion that the allegory of "Leaf by Niggle" is life, death, purgatory and paradise.
 Niggle is not prepared for his unavoidable trip, as humans often are not prepared for death.
-His time in the institution and subsequent discovery of his Tree represent purgatory and heaven.
+His time in the institution and subsequent discovery of his Tree represent purgatory and heaven; Sebastian Knowles writes that the story "follows Dante's 'Purgatorio' in its general structure and in its smallest detail."